tinywrkb/flatpaks/org.freedesktop.Sdk.Extension.devenv/README.md

   * iso manipulation tools: cdrtools, fuseiso
   * filesystems fuse tools: at least for dos/fat, ext2/3/4, overlayfs
   * partioning tools to operate on raw disk images
-  * process monitor to keep track of in-sandbox processes: btop, htop
   * fonts for terminal emulator: noto-vf
 * choose a better extension name
 * move to a dedicated repo and add ci to build and publish via oci registry